idrassi/kcipher2-lib/README.md

 - **High-Performance on 64-bit platforms**
   Includes optimizations 64-bit architectures, making heavy use of table lookups and minimal branching.
-  Achieves throughputs in the range of 900–1030 MB/s on typical modern x64 CPUs (see benchmark data below).
+  Achieves throughputs in the range of 900–1100 MB/s on typical modern x64 CPUs with 2.1 cycles/byte (see benchmark data below).

 - **Cross-Platform Cycle/Time Measurement**
   `cpu_cycles.h` supports Windows, Linux, macOS, and ARM64, ensuring benchmarks can be performed on a wide range of hardware.